Ephigenia/franklin/README.md

 to the developers.

 # Changelog

+* 2010-10-14
+	* Added Twitter Search API Results counter for recording number of twitter followers, mentions and other stuff.

 * 2010-10-07
 	* made sure a filename for the data files only contains valid characters